Coalfire-Research/raining-in-the-clouds/documentation/exercises.md

 SELECT id FROM SecretSauce__c
 ```

 Re-encode the query and submit it to the service.
-If you get the results you know you have a valid query.
+If you get results you know you have a valid query.
 Otherwise you may get an error page or an empty page.

 ##### Solution